Link-Jon/Link-CC/CONTRIBUTING.md

+--Todo
+--... probably make this a real document.
+--And... re-add the liscene, that i removed, for some reason.
+--i bet i thought i didnt want/need it.
+--i really, really should have it.

 This is very informal.
 However, it should do the job :P

 So, for contributes, its actually very likely that i will accept it.